Jessalyn Gilsig

 Jessalyn Sarah Gilsig (born November 30, 1971) is a Canadian actress.
-She is best known for her roles as Lauren Davis in Boston Public, Gina Russo in Nip/Tuck, Terri Schuester in Glee, and as Siggy Haraldson in Vikings.
+She is best known for her roles as Meredith Gordon in Heroes, Kayley in Quest for Camelot, Lauren Davis in Boston Public, Gina Russo in Nip/Tuck, Terri Schuester in Glee, and as Siggy Haraldson in Vikings.

 Early life

 Gilsig was born in Montreal, Quebec, Canada, the daughter of Claire, a writer and translator, and Toby Gilsig, an engineer.
 She began her acting in a voice work part at age 12 for a National Film Board of Canada production, Masquerade.
 She is of Jewish descent.

 Education

 Gilsig attended McGill University in Montreal, from 1989 to 1993, graduating with a Bachelor of Arts degree in English in 1993.
 She later pursued her acting studies further at Harvard University's Institute for Advanced Theater Training.